OctopusDeploy/docs/docs/deploying-applications/windows-services.md

 ## How does Octopus actually deploy my Windows Service?

 Out of the box, Octopus will do the right thing to deploy your Windows Service, and the conventions we have chosen will eliminate a lot of problems with file locks, and leaving stale files behind.
-By default Octopus will follow the conventions described inÂ [Deploying packages](/docs/home/deploying-applications/deploying-packages.md)Â and apply the different features you select in the order described inÂ [Package deployment feature ordering](/docs/home/reference/package-deployment-feature-ordering.md).
+By default Octopus will follow the conventions described in [Deploying packages](/docs/home/deploying-applications/deploying-packages.md) and apply the different features you select in the order described in [Package deployment feature ordering](/docs/home/reference/package-deployment-feature-ordering.md).

 :::success
 Avoid using the [Custom Installation Directory](/docs/home/deploying-applications/custom-installation-directory.md) feature unless you are absolutely required to put your packaged files into a specific physical location on disk.